Best Acoustic Bass Guitar Round-Up

 The unique chambered body design also suppresses feedback.
 Other features include rock maple neck, ebony fingerboard, 16" fingerboard radius, 34" scale and a maple body.
 Seeing and hearing singer and bassist Esperanza Spalding make music with the A5 further adds to its already impressive credentials.
 If you are looking for that raw, earthy and woody bass tone, then you can't go wrong with the Godin A5.

-The Godin A5 does not come cheap at a retail price of $1199.00, but as many reviews attest, you get more than what you pay for.
+The Godin A5 does not come cheap usually selling for over $1200, but as many reviews attest, you get more than what you pay for.
 Get the latest price & reviews at Amazon.com.

 Breedlove Studio BJ350/SME4